rapidsai/ucx-py/README.md

 The following instructions assume you'll be using `ucx-py` on a CUDA enabled system.
 The instructions assume you're using CUDA 9.2 for unspecific reasons.
 Change the `CUDA_HOME` environment variable, and the environment created and used by `conda` to `cudf_dev_10.0.yml` in order to support CUDA 10.

+All of the recipes used can be found here: https://github.com/jakirkham/staged-recipes/tree/ad6f8c51e9b08f34b800b19e9e15dd80cee6f7ea/recipes

 ## Using Dask, Cudf, and UCX together ##

-These three libraries provide a powerful combination of MPI tools.
+These three libraries provide a powerful combination of HPC message passing tools.
 Using them involves using the correct dependencies, in the correct order:

 ## NVIDIA repositories ##